Phillip Ingle: Trial and execution

 Ingle was executed by lethal injection on September 22, 1995.
 His last meal consisted of a medium-rare steak, a baked potato, a tossed salad, and butter pecan ice cream.
 Ingle spent his final hours with his wife, their two young daughters, and his mother.
 As he was wheeled into the death chamber, Ingle shouted "I'm going to heaven!"

-When asked if he had any last words, Ingle said "Yes.
+When asked if he had any last words, Ingle said Yes.
 The statement I would like to make is I do not believe in capital punishment even though I have chosen to end my appeals soon.
 The only reason I have done this is so that the victims' families can maybe find some peace to put an end to what has happened.
 During the last four weeks I have felt more loved and more cared for than I have all my life I have been getting letters from all over North Carolina and the United States telling me they love me telling me of God's love for all of us and I want to thank them.
 I want to thank my family and I want to thank all my brothers on death row who are some of the most finest people I have met anywhere.
 We are all human beings we make mistakes we are all sinners of flesh.
 When Jesus died he took the sting away from death so that death does not sting anymore.
 I have repented my sins.
 I have been forgiven.
 I do not fear death now.
 I am not shaking.
 I am being put to sleep and the angels are going to pick me up and take me to Heaven.
-I forgive you and everyone, and I ask that everyone who I have trespassed against to forgive me."
+I forgive you and everyone, and I ask that everyone who I have trespassed against to forgive me.

-Ingle requested that his body be cremated and his ashes scattered in South Mountain State Park in Burke County Creech.
+Ingle requested that his body be cremated and his ashes scattered in South Mountain State Park in Burke County.